 CAPTIONS: Donna holds the page with Katherine Sherwood's Date Swirls recipe and Pat Buell with her mother's Date Swirl Cookies.
 Katherine made the cookies for six decades.
 Lower left, the McClellan women's vegetable soup, and bottom right, old-fashioned macaroni salad.
 All these recipes are in That Sweet Place: At Home in the Heartland.

-There is a trend throughout certain fictional novels to product-place the mention of recipes into story lines, followed by those recipes at the end of the chapters or of the books.
+There is a trend among certain fictional novelists to mention homemade food within story lines, followed by those recipes at the end of the chapters or books.
 I enjoy this approach because it adds another dimension to a story.
 The reader gets a taste, as well as is able to physically become a part of the action, by preparing and enjoying those recipes.

-So while writing my first novel, Sweetland of Liberty Bed & Breakfast, it wasn’t long before I knew I would “season” my tale with special recipes.
+While writing Sweetland of Liberty Bed & Breakfast, it wasn’t long before I knew I would “season” my tale with special recipes.
 It was a natural fit for a book about a bed-and-breakfast.
 But what to include?

 The three signature dishes in that book came from my mother and two of my best friends.
 My mom’s spice cake is probably a 150-year-old recipe, an old-fashioned eggless, milkless and butterless treat also known as a "Depression Cake" that hailed from her mother.

 The cake was part of every special occasion during all the years my mother baked.
-Growing up, I knew that waking up on a Saturday morning to the distinctive scent of that cake baking, I knew a holiday or pitch-in or company were on tap.
+Growing up, when I woke up on a Saturday to the distinctive scent of that cake baking, I knew that a special event or holiday was unfolding.

 The granola recipe was adapted from The Best granola I have ever eaten, which came from friend Gay Kirkton, and to Gay from her mother Betty Greenwood, and from Betty’s friend to her.
 That’s how recipes go, and they tend to evolve from person-to-person.
-The funny thing is that granola is a favorite of a particular group of my friends who think of it as Donna’s granola.
-I was delighted to get both Betty’s and Gay’s permission to reprint the recipe.
+The funny thing is that granola is a favorite of a particular group of my friends who think of it as Donna’s granola and it is that too because I put my own twist on it.
+I was delighted to get both Betty’s and Gay’s permission to reprint the recipe and add my twist.

 The sugar cookies, which were mentioned numerous times in the first book as Sweetland’s signature sweet, came from my friend Patti Broshar-Foust, who treasures that recipe from her Aunt Martha.
 Those cookies have been a big topic inside our friendship and were even baked by Patti and decorated by me for son and daughter-in-law Sam and Allison’s bridal shower.